Madoshakalaka/dark-python/README.md

 # Dark Python
 ![travis-badge](https://travis-ci.org/Madoshakalaka/dark-python.svg?branch=master)

-Modify python built-in functions and libraries
+Patch python built-in functions and libraries!

 ## How to Use